-Comparing evolutionary distinctiveness among priority groups revealed that parrots were less evolutionarily distinct on average than the rest of class Aves, whereas raptors and seabirds were more distinct (Fig. 3).
-All three groups, however, had greater EDGE scores than other birds on average (Fig. 3).
+Comparing evolutionary distinctiveness among priority groups revealed that parrots were less evolutionarily distinct on average than other Aves, whereas raptors and seabirds were more distinct (Figure 3).
+All three groups, however, had greater EDGE scores than other birds on average (Figure 3).
 These three bird groups also contained disproportionate numbers of EDGE species.
-Parrots, raptors, and seabirds respectively comprise roughly 4%, 5%, and 3% of bird species, yet they comprise approximately 8%, 10%, and 12% of EDGE species.
-These groups are therefore important for the conservation of bird evolutionary history because they total roughly 12% of all birds yet represent approximately 30% of EDGE species.
+Parrots, raptors, and seabirds, respectively, comprise roughly 4%, 5%, and 3% of bird species, yet they comprise approximately 8%, 10%, and 12% of EDGE species.
+These groups are, therefore, important for the conservation of bird evolutionary history because they total roughly 12% of all birds yet represent approximately 30% of EDGE species.